adiack/adiack.github.io/README.md

 # ABOUT ME

-Abdoulaye Diack is a father of two and a Program Manager at [Google AI](https://ai.google/) .
+Abdoulaye Diack is a husband, father of two and a Program Manager at [Google AI](https://ai.google/) .

 In prior to joining Google Research Abdoulaye spent 15 years engineering and management roles working with various teams across all continents (Tanzania, Senegal, Canada, US, France, Germany, UK, Indonesia, etc.).